 You will notice textiles for sale practically everywhere in Cuzco.
 You will be tempted.
 Proceed with caution and remember: if the price seems too good to be true, it probably is.
 You’ll see a lot of products allegedly made from “baby alpaca” (this refers to ultra-fine fibers which are gathered the first time an alpaca is sheared).
 The running joke in Cuzco is “maybe alpaca” because many vendors on the street and in public markets are selling factory items made from synthetic fibers.

-To find legitimate, high quality, handmade textiles head to Centro de Textiles Tradicionales de Cusco.
+To find legitimate, high-quality, handmade textiles head to Centro de Textiles Tradicionales de Cusco.
 Here you can see traditional weavers at work and choose from a wide array of textile items. there’s also a small museum about Peru’s weaving history with displays in English and Spanish.
 Another source for authentic Peruvian textiles is Threads of Peru, a not-for-profit offshoot of the Apus Peru tour company which is focused on preserving traditional weaving traditions and techniques and supporting the artisans by providing a marketplace for their products.
 Threads of Peru is an extensive online store (shop from anywhere!), but they also have a small shop as part of the Apus Peru office (Calle K’uichipunku 366).

 Complete your Cuzco, Peru trip planning with our city travel guide to restaurants in Cuzco, our city travel guide to hotels in Cuzco, and our city travel guide about an archaeological day trip around Cuzco.
 And if Machu Picchu is also on your itinerary, don’t miss our 3-part series of posts about travel to Machu Picchu.
+And use our Sacred Valley Travel Guide to help you plan explorations of the nearby Sacred Valley including more Incan archaeological sites, where to eat and drink, how to find the best hotel for you, and other activities in the Sacred Valley in Peru.

 Here’s more about travel in Peru